Overview: Will I Be Disqualified As Director Over A Bounce Back Loan?

 The four directors were disqualified after they all secured bounce back loans before dissolving their companies to avoid paying their liabilities back.

-Oliver Elliot Observations
+Oliver Elliot Comment

 An Insolvency Practitioner cannot tell a company Director if they will be disqualified for a Bounce Back Loan that is not repaid.
 It is not the decision of the Insolvency Practitioner as to whether or not a Director is disqualified.
+The ultimate decision maker is the Court if Director Disqualification Proceedings are issued by the Insolvency Service via an application for a Disqualification Order.

 A Liquidator has a duty to issue a report to the Insolvency Service on the conduct of company Directors in cases of insolvent Liquidations.
 That report goes through the Director Conduct Reporting Service which involves the Liquidator in answering a series of questions to enable the Insolvency Service to determine if a Director’s conduct might be deemed unfit.
 If it is considered that a Director could be unfit then an investigation is triggered to see if disqualification is merited.